high90/high90/_content/1-blog/2015-03-25-0900-fitbit-adds-multiple-tracker-support.md

 > * For users who want to wear a more discreet Fitbit One to work, Fitbit Surge for a run, or Tory Burch for Fitbit for a night on the town, all of their steps will be seamlessly captured on their Fitbit dashboard
 > * Users with a compatible mobile device can also utilize MobileTrack as a tracker to fill in the gaps if they leave their tracker at home or forget to charge it

-It looks like support for cycling on the Surge is also being added next month, which will also be welcome.
+In addition, it looks like support for cycling on the Surge is being added next month, which will also be welcome.

 Multi-device and native phone-based motion sensor support have been on my wish list for a while, and the reduced battery life of their latest trackers didn't make that any less necessary.
 You've got to charge sometime.